syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StackedArea100.md

 # StackedArea100 Chart in .NET MAUI Chart

-The stacked area 100% chart enables users to visually represent data points vertically one above other to indicate the cumulative value of the data points to 100%.
+The stacked area 100% chart enables users to visually represent data points vertically, one above the other, to indicate the cumulative value of the data points at 100%.

 ## StackedArea100 Chart

 To render the StackedArea100 chart, create an instance of the [StackingArea100Series](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).

-N> The cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.
+N> The Cartesian chart has a [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.

 {% tabs %}